So many of the meals that we enjoy, wherever in the world one looks, rely on delicious cooked mushrooms as part of their ingredients list.

 Cooked mushrooms are seldom served up alone when we are cooking though, and it’s here that you need to be rather careful.

-Because of that, the kinds of seasonings in use really need to be monitored, if not altogether avoided.
+Because of that, the kinds of seasonings in use need to be monitored, if not altogether avoided.
 For instance, butter on cooked mushrooms adds nothing to your dog’s meal but complications.

-Dairy and lactose are extremely difficult for dogs to digest, and for all the flavour you’re offering your pet, it will only come with a stomach ache and gas later on – no fun for your or your animal.
+Dairy and lactose are extremely difficult for dogs to digest, and for all the flavor you’re offering your pet, it will only come with a stomach ache and gas later on – no fun for your or your animal.